-alternative or a platform "to influence the development of existing international organizations" 391 and international law.
+col. In sum, the regional criminal court can be seen as an example of a burgeoning "counter regime," established as an alternative or a platform "to influence the development of existing international organizations"390 and international law.

-2. Regime Shifts & the Emergence of the Regional Criminal Court
+2. Regime Shifts and the Emergence of the Regional Criminal Court

-Regime complexes are discernable by "horizontal, overlapping structures and the presence of divergent rules and norms"392 and the field of international criminal law clearly exhibits these qualities.
+Regime complexes are discernible by "horizontal, overlapping structures and the presence of divergent rules and norms,"391 and the field of international criminal law clearly exhibits these qualities.
 Regime complexes create opportunities for regime shifts.
-Regime shifts occur when states "attempt to alter the status quo ex ante by moving treaty negotiations, lawmaking initiatives, or standard setting activities from one international venue to another."393 Intra-regime shifts occur when there is movement to a different venue situated within the same regime, for example from a multilateral institution to a regional institution.394 Inter-regime shifts occur when there is movement to another forum located in an entirely different regime covering another issue area.395 If the regional criminal tribunal in Africa comes into existence, this would be characterized as an intra-regime shift as there would be a move from the ICC, a multilateral organization, to the regional criminal tribunal in Africa.
+Regime shifts occur when states "attempt to alter the status quo ex ante by moving treaty negotiations, lawmaking initiatives, or standard setting activities from one international venue to another."392 Intraregime shifts occur when there is movement to a different venue situated within the same regime, for example from a multilateral institution to a regional institution.393 Inter-regime shifts occur when there is movement to another forum located in an entirely different regime covering another issue area.394 If the regional criminal court in Africa comes into existence, this would be characterized as an intraregime shift as there would be a move from the ICC, a multilateral organization, to the regional criminal court in Africa.

-Regime shifting allows "counter regime norms," which seek to change the "prevailing legal landscape" to flourish.
+Regime shifting allows "counter regime norms," which seek to change the "prevailing legal landscape," to flourish.
 An example of a counter regime norm is official immunity, discussed above.
 The AU's establishment of the regional criminal court can be understood as a way to shift the prevailing legal landscape to a regime where Heads of States as well as "senior state officials," based on their functions, are provided protection from prosecution for international crimes.
 Counter regime norms can seek either to modify the existing rules incrementally or to be more revolutionary by challenging the underlying principles of existing rules.
-The creation of the regional criminal tribunal is a fundamental challenge to the existing rules of international criminal law.
-This is not simply because of the issue of immunities, but also because of the expansion of criminal liability to include corporations as well as the regional criminalization of quotidian activities.
+The creation of the regional criminal court is a fundamental challenge to the existing rules of international criminal law.
+This is not simply because of the